If you judge a fish by its ability to climb a tree, it will live its whole life believing it is stupid.Albert Einstein

 While these qualities are important, this could describe virtually any leader.
 If this is the main criteria for hiring or promoting leaders within your company, you’re likely going to see mixed results.

-The secret is to develop and deploy competency models—the foundation of every leadership development program.
+The secret is to develop and deploy competency modeling — the foundation of every leadership development program.

 Competency modeling provides a precise definition of the skills and attributes needed to meet critical business challenges.
 Rather than being a vague wish list, they define observable, measurable behaviors.
 Although behaviors are easiest to see and modify, they are just the tip of the pyramid.